1fixdotio/categories-metabox-enhanced/README.txt

 With Categories Metabox Enhanced, you can:

-* Change the built-in Categories metabox to a single term UI, which means replacing the checkboxes with radio buttons or a select drop-down.
+* Change the built-in Categories metabox/panel to a single term UI, which means replacing the checkboxes with radio buttons or a select drop-down.
 * Apply the single term UI to other hierarchical taxonomies in the plugin's Settings page.
 * Customized the single term UI by setting these options:
- * Priority and position of the metabox placement
+ * Priority and position of the metabox placement.
- * Title of the metabox
+ * Title of the metabox.
- * If child-terms should be indenting
+ * If child-terms should be indenting.
- * If adding of new terms from the metabox is enable
+ * If adding of new terms from the metabox is enable.

 == Installation ==